What is an organization?

 An organization account on Ona allows you to better organize and manage your group-owned projects and data.
 Org accounts have advanced permission levels over individual accounts.
 This means an org admin can add other members to the organization and share admin privileges with them, or they still have the option of maintaining access privileges at the project level, by assigning individual collaborators to one project at a time.

-To create a new organization account, click on the New Organization option from your account dropdown menu.
+You need a personal Ona account to create an organization account.
+After logging into your personal account, to create a new organization account, click on the New Organization option from your account dropdown menu.

 Whichever account you are currently logged in to will be the new organization account owner.